Alpointernet/NavHide/README.md

 ## Important

-- You need to enable swipe gestures before hiding the navigation bar, otherwise it won't work
+- You need to enable swipe gestures before disabling the navigation bar, otherwise it won't work

 ## Issues